stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You cause numbing frost to form.*

-Make a spell attack roll vs the Constitution defence of one creature that you can see within range.
+Make a evocation attack roll vs the Constitution defence of one creature that you can see within range.
 On a hit, the target takes 1d6 + your spellcasting ability modifier cold damage and has -1d on the next weapon attack roll that it makes before the end of its next turn.

 ## Green-Flame Blade
 *Evocation Cantrip*<br>